Railway-Op-Sim/GB-IslandLine/docs/README.md

 ## Development

 As mentioned, Island Line is the first "open" project which invites contribution from anyone.
-Further contributions towards the project are welcome be it addition of further timetables or improvements to the representation of the line/accuracy.
+Further contributions towards the project are welcome, be it through creation of additional timetables or improvements to the route representation/accuracy.